Leonardo-Boss/suckless-site/dwm.suckless.org/patches/nextprev.md

 ## Description

- * increment or decrement the selected tag
+ * Increment or decrement the selected tag
+ * [shiftview][].c is a better implementation of this, allowing you to rotate the selected tags

 ## Download